asong007/ebaocloud-li-docs-guide/content/html5-tutorial.md

 ---
-title: React & Redux App
+title: Build a React App
 order: 7
 description: Build a new module base on the existing appliation
 ---